indragiek/SNRFetchedResultsController/README.md

 `SNRFetchedResultsController` is a "port" (not exactly) of `NSFetchedResultsController`` from iOS to OS X. It is not a drop in replacement for `NSFetchedResultsController`, but performs many of the same tasks in relation to managing results from a Core Data fetch and notifying a delegate when objects are inserted, deleted, updated, or moved in order to update the UI.

+**This project is in its early stages and probably has a few (many?) bugs.
+Any feedback, bug reports, and code contributions are greatly appreciated.**

 ## NSFetchedResultsController vs. SNRFetchedResultsController

 ### Limitations